 - No annual or monthly fees

 - No minimum redemption requirement for rewards

 - Up to 15% cash back for first-time purchases from partners

 - Everyday cash back from non-partners isn’t very competitive

 - Neo’s website and app doesn’t have much information about fees or the welcome offer

-New Neo Financial Mastercard cardholders get a welcome bonus of up to 15% cash back on their first purchase at most Neo partners.
+New Neo Card cardholders get a welcome bonus of up to 15% cash back on their first-time purchases at most Neo partners.
 According to Neo, this 15% average is based on current offers, and cash back rates vary per offer and partner.